travelinxian/travelinxian.github.com/_posts/2013-04-14-AboutChangAn.md

 You may hear of Chang An before your coming to Xi'an.
 Chang An is the old name of Xi'an in history, as we all know, it's one of the four civilized ancient countries in the world.
-And as a ancient city in China, there're 13 empires in China's history to make Chang An as the capital.
+And as an ancient city in China, there're 13 empires in China's history to make Chang An as the capital.

-Now, with the new China(PRC) has established since 1949, Xi'an is the new name of the city, while Chang An one of the disticts in Xi'an, which locates in South of Xi'an.
+Now, with the new China(PRC) has established since 1949, Xi'an is the new name of the city, while Chang An is one of the districts in Xi'an, which locates in South of Xi'an.
 And today I want to focus on the Chang An District and want to share some interesting stuffs about this place.

-Comparing to other disticts in Xi'an, Chang An is in the outskirt and it's very near to the QingLing Mountain, and it's the biggest district in Xi'an, and also maybe the least developing area in Xi'an.
+Comparing to other districts in Xi'an, Chang An is in the outskirt and it's very near to the QingLing Mountain, and it's the biggest district in Xi'an, and also may be the least developing area in Xi'an.
 But that means you can find something very interesting as the real rural life of this ancient place.